Light-harvesting with guide-slide superabsorbing condensed-matter nanostructures: Introduction

 \section{Introduction}

 This supporting documentation contains full details of the model used in the main text, including tables listing a full set parameters for all figures.
 In particular, it includes more detail on the light-matter and inter-dipole coupling for non-parallel optical dipoles, the construction of the optical and vibrational Bloch-Redfield tensors, and our method for finding steady state solutions.
 Further, we explicitly demonstrate the breakdown of $||$-SA and the robustness of GS-SA in the presence of phonons, as well as confirming the integrity of superlinear GS-SA scaling for a range of extensions and variations of the model from the main text.
+We also discuss the effect of non-radiative relaxation, and potential pathways for mitigating its detrimental effect on the output power.
 Finally, we give a detailed discussion of the disorder applied to the GS-SA model, finding that it takes disorder of order 10\% or more to break the principles enabling GS-SA introduced in the main text.